isabella232/fellowship-program-website-1/_projects/bus_routing.md

 #### Coding Phase 3:

-Help convert current work into a reproducible open-source tool.
+Help convert current work into a first-class open-source tool.

+- (Possibly) move to new optimization framework
+- Focus on algorithmic and engineering quality: should scale to large problems
 - Develop input data guidelines
 - Automate each step in data processing pipeline
 - Create documentation